binecon/folio/content/blog/cocoboard.md

 Title: CocoBoard
 Date: 2023-09-09
 Slug: communityboard
-Summary: building a networking hub for a coworking / coliving community
+Summary: Building a networking hub for a coworking / coliving community

-**building a networking hub for a coworking / coliving community**
+**Building a networking hub for a coworking / coliving community**

 Preview